Skip to main content

 Last year, Ashford earned the prestigious Ernest F. Hollings Undergraduate Scholarship from the National Oceanic and Atmospheric Administration (NOAA) with the support of Willamette faculty and career development staff — making her one of only three students in Oregon to receive the award.
 She also received research funding from Willamette’s presidential scholarship, which provides financial support to students conducting summer research.

-For her Hollings internship, Ashford spent the summer aboard the research vessel E/V Nautilus, owned and operated by famed oceanographer Robert Ballard, who discovered the wreck of the RMS Titanic.
-Sailing off the coast of American Samoa, Ashford deployed remotely operated vehicles (ROVs), which Ashford says “is just a fancy term for underwater robots.”
+Following her Hollings internship, Ashford spent a month aboard the research vessel E/V Nautilus, owned and operated by famed oceanographer Robert Ballard, who discovered the wreck of the RMS Titanic.
+Sailing off the coast of American Samoa, Ashford deployed autonomous underwater vehicles (AUVs) to study and document the changing conditions in the deep sea ecosystems surrounding the Vailulu’u seamount.

 We can’t protect what we can’t see.